 The reservoir consists of late to middle-early Jurassic sediments in Draupne sandstone and in the older Statfjord and Vestland Groups.
 The reservoirs are characterised by excellent reservoir properties.
-The apex of the field is located at approximately 1,840 m TVD MSL and the free water levels (FWL) encountered are in the range of 1,922 - 1,934 m TVD MSL.
+The apex of the field is located at approximately 1840 metres TVD MSL and the free water levels (FWL) encountered are in the range of 1922 - 1934 metres TVD MSL.
 Top reservoir is generally regular and gently dipping towards the east and the south, whereas the base is an unconformity and has an irregular character.
-Gross reservoir thickness varies from up to ~90 m in the central/western parts of the field to less than 10 m in the fringes, with a large part of the field having thin reservoir below seismic resolution.
+Gross reservoir thickness varies from up to ~90 metres in the central/western parts of the field to less than 10 metres in the fringes, with a large part of the field having thin reservoir below seismic resolution.

-The reservoir fluid is highly undersaturated oil with a low GOR ranging between 40 and 80 Sm/Sm and with a viscosity of approximately 2 cP.
+The reservoir fluid is highly undersaturated oil with a low GOR ranging between 40 and 80 $\rm Sm^3/Sm^3$ and with a viscosity of approximately 2 cP.